grammyjs/website/site/docs/hosting/heroku.md

 > Jump up to the [webhook section](#webhooks). :rocket:

 Using long polling on your server is not always a bad idea.
-Sometimes, it is suitable for data gathering bots that don't need to respond quickly and handle lots of data.
+Sometimes, it is suitable for data gathering bots that don’t need to respond quickly and handle lots of data.
 If you want to do this once an hour, you can do that easily.
-That's something you cannot control with webhooks.
+That’s something you cannot control with webhooks.
 If your bot gets flooded with messages, you will see a lot of webhook requests, however, you can more easily limit the rate of updates to process with long polling.

 ### Creating `bot.ts`

-Let's open the `bot.ts` file that we have created earlier.
+Let’s open the `bot.ts` file that we have created earlier.
 Have it contain these lines of code:

 ```ts